-Wiping down the bathroom every morning is much easier that cleaning a month’s worth of grime and build up.
+Wiping down the bathroom every morning is much easier than cleaning a month’s worth of grime and build-up.
 Mopping the floors weekly is a lot easier than scrubbing dirt and spills days or weeks after they have settled in.
 In other words, maintaining a clean space takes less elbow grease!

 There are chores you need to do daily to maintain a clean space.
 The kitchen should be cleaned after every meal, beds should be made daily, laundry should be attended to, and floors should be swept.

 This means that whether you stay home full time or work outside the home full time, you will need to do some chores daily in order to keep your house clean.

 Tomorrow we will talk about my daily plan of action and what you should clean when.

 Determine What Kind of House Cleaning Routine Works for You

 If you are a stay-at-home mom or full-time housewife and spend a large portion of your time at home, you may want to try Daily Cleaning.

 If you have a busy schedule during the week or work outside the home full time, you may find it’s easier to take one morning each week and tackle the major house cleaning jobs all at once.
 However, daily cleaning can work well for women who work outside the home, too.